Search the Health Library

 - Skin sparing mastectomy – This is the removal of the breast, nipple and areola, keeping the outer skin of the breast intact.
 It is a special method of performing a mastectomy that allows for a good cosmetic outcome when combined with a reconstruction done at the same time.
 A tissue expander may also be placed as a space holder for later reconstruction.

-- Nipple sparing mastectomy – A newer technique, this kind of mastectomy is reserved for a smaller number of women with tumors that are not near the nipple areola area.
-Your surgeon will make an incision on the outer side of the breast or around the edge of the areola and hollow out the breast, removing the areola and keeping the nipple intact.
+- Nipple sparing mastectomy – This is removal of the breast tissue with preservation of the skin, nipple and areola.
+Incisions are often hidden underneath the breast or in the arm pit area.
 This method involves simultaneous reconstruction.
 Sometimes the completed reconstruction is done at the same time and in other cases, a tissue expander is inserted as a space holder for later reconstruction.

 - Scar sparing mastectomy – This is a fairly new form of surgery which was developed at Johns Hopkins Medicine, as well as other major cancer centers.
 The affected breast is hollowed out.
 Whether done as skin sparing, nipple sparing, areola sparing or a combination, one goal of this surgery is to minimize the surgical incisions that are visible.
 It is not uncommon for an entire mastectomy procedure to be performed through an opening that is less than two inches in length.

 When preventive this type of mastectomy is performed, no lymph nodes need to be removed, since there is no evidence of cancer.
-For preventive purposes, you should have a mammogram performed within 90 days of the procedure to ensure that the breast tissue being removed is healthy.
 Women can undergo simultaneous reconstruction of any kind after mastectomy; there is no medical need to delay reconstruction.
 All forms of mastectomy listed above are options, excluding modified radical mastectomy.
 This is a complicated decision and requires the guidance of breast cancer specialists who can explain all the potential risks and complications of taking this extraordinary step.